Horsiq/images/README.md

 ## The Conditions of the Application Task

 When the conditions were presented in the application task, I was at first a bit conflicted over the idea of applying with the given literatures theories.
 Therefore, I have compiled all of my conclusions below to give a more undemanding idea of how my application task resulted in the ACT application.
 If you are well fimiliar to the application task literatures, feel free to skip __1.
 Circle of Influence__ and __2.
-Factfulness _Ten Reasons Why We are Wrong about the World - And Why Things are Better than You Think_ by Hans Rosling__ and move onto __3.
-Conclusion__ and __4.
-Product Presentation__.
+Factfulness _Ten Reasons Why We are Wrong about the World - And Why Things are Better than You Think_ by Hans Rosling__ and move onto [__3.
+Conclusions__](https://github.com/Horsiq/applicationtaskHI/blob/master/README.md#3-conclusions) and [__4.
+Product Presentation__.](https://github.com/Horsiq/applicationtaskHI/blob/master/README.md#4-product-presentation)

 ## 1. Circle of Influence:
    * You can determine your circle of influence through have's and be's.
 For example, "If I had a life partner", "I will be happy when I have ..." is your circle of concern.
 "I can be more patient", "I can be more inclusive" determines your circle of influence.
 It is the character focus.
 Contradictory to what I first believed that it was more of what you know or are capable of rather than the characteristics you can change to expand your circle of influence.